-The police precept is a payment by residents to help cover the cost of local policing.
+The police precept is paid by residents to help cover the cost of local policing and victims’ services.

-The precept is collected as part of the Council Tax payments in Hartlepool, Stockton, Middlesbrough and Redcar and Cleveland.
+It is collected with Council Tax payments in Hartlepool, Stockton, Middlesbrough and Redcar and Cleveland.

-Money from the precept goes to the Police and Crime Commissioner (PCC,) who gives it to Cleveland Police.
+Money from the precept goes to the Police and Crime Commissioner (PCC,) who then allocates funds to Cleveland Police.

 The PCC has a duty to consult residents before making recommendations on precept levels to Cleveland’s Police and Crime Panel.

-Just 26.3% of the PCC’s £155m annual budget comes from the policing precept.
-Most police, community safety and victims’ services funding comes from an annual Government grant.
+Just 26% of the PCC’s £169m annual budget for 2022-23 came from the policing precept.
+Most police, community safety and victims’ services funding came from Government grants.